raf1n/quiz-hub/README.md

 # Project Info

 Name: Quiz Hub.\
-Description: A tech Quiz App.\
+Description: A tech quiz app that allows users to explore the quiz subjects and assess their knowledge by responding to the question.
+Clicking the quiz options will provide the opportunity to validate the quiz's questions and answers.
+There is also a stat chart with a total quiz on the relevant topic.
+A blog with some frequently asked tech questions is linked.\
-Technology used: Tailwind, React, React-Toastify , React-Router.\
+Technology used: Tailwind, React, React-Toastify, React-Router, Recharts.\
 Specification :

 1. React Router Integrated Routes.